andaziemele/eportfolio/rmpp.md

 #### Unit 5
-**Interviews, Survey Methods, and Questionnaire Design**
+**Interviews, Survey Methods, and Questionnaire Design** The reflective component, alongside the reading of this unit was a fascinating insight into highly unethical practices, especially given how technological advancements have increased the ease in which interviews and surveys can be conducted.

 **Artefacts produced:**
 - Reflection on a Case Study on Inappropriate Use of Surveys: [Link](https://github.com/andaziemele/rmpp_module/blob/main/Unit_5/eportfolio_activity_surveys_reflection.pdf) \